blockeraai/blockera/README.md

-# Publisher Core
+# Blockera Core

-The Publisher Core is library ro use in all publisher products.
+The Blockera Core is library ro use in all blockera products.
-This is core api for Publisher Plugin Factory.
+This is core api for Plugin Factory.

 ## Installation

-at the root of `publisher-core` please run:
+at the root of `blockera-core` please run:

->npm install
+> npm install

->git submodule init && git submodule update
+> git submodule init && git submodule update

->composer install
+> composer install

 > npm run build